glebi-r6/glebi-tool/README.md

 ---

+**Tool is currently being repaired and updated, do not download it before the next 2.1.1 update**

 **NOTE:** glebi-tool is not finished!
 You can expect bugs, crashes, and non-working functions.
 Please make an issue if you find a bug!
 ㅤ
 #### glebi-tool was made by